 Roman spun wildly, looking for the letter that had been on Miskatos’ desk.

 It wasn’t there.

-“Miskatos said he received a letter from Devikra this morning,” Roman said.
-“Only, I took a look at it, and it didn’t look like Devikra’s hand.
-It looked like someone trying to forge Devikra’s hand, even if it sounded like her.
+“Miskatos said he received a letter from the Oracle this morning,” Roman said.
+“Only, I took a look at it and it didn’t look like Devikra’s writing.
+It looked like someone forging her hand.
 The poison could have been contained in the letter.”

 “Poisonous letters?”
 Zerelis sneered.
 “You expect us to believe that?”

 “It’s true,” Leandros said.
 “I saw the letter, too.
 It was sitting right on his desk.”

 “So why don’t you have the same rash?”
 Saratea asked.

 Leandros scowled at her.
 “Because I didn’t pick the letter up to examine it.”

 “So where’s the letter now?
 Why isn’t it in here?”
 Pulakis asked.

 “This is absurd,” Leandros said.
 “Surely, you can’t be accusing us of—,”